 How to appeal an IR35 determination

 Let’s say your client has deemed your contract inside IR35.
-It’s a decision that you’re unhappy with and one that you believe is incorrect.
-Here’s what you should do, according to government guidance.
+It’s a decision you’re unhappy with and believe is incorrect.
+Here’s what you should do:

 - Contact your client with the details of the IR35 determination that you disagree with.

-- Put forward your argument for working outside IR35, listing the specific reasons.
+- Put forward your argument for working outside IR35, listing the specific reasons based on your contract and actual working practices.

-- Make sure that you keep a record of all emails, letters and written correspondence.
+- Make sure you keep a record of all emails, letters, and other written correspondence.

 The client must respond to your challenge within 45 days of receiving it.
-However, in this time, your original determination will stand.
+During this period, the original determination will continue to apply.

 When can you mount an IR35 challenge?